nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

 ## Filtering And Converting Geodata

 My colleague Danny DeBelius had explored a little bit of scripted mapmaking with his animated map of [ISIS-claimed territory](http://www.npr.org/sections/parallels/2014/07/23/334475601/common-ground-between-iraqs-rebels-may-be-crumbling#res334476838).
-And Mike Bostock has a [great tutorial](http://bost.ocks.org/mike/map/) for making maps using [ogr2ogr](http://www.gdal.org/ogr2ogr.html), [TopoJSON](https://github.com/mbostock/topojson) and D3.
+And Mike Bostock has a [great tutorial](http://bost.ocks.org/mike/map/) for making maps using ogr2ogr, TopoJSON and D3.

+_([ogr2ogr](http://www.gdal.org/ogr2ogr.html) is a utility bundled with [GDAL](http://www.gdal.org) that converts between geo formats.
+In this case, we're using it to convert GIS shapefiles and CSVs with latitude/longitude to [GeoJSON](http://geojson.org) format.
+[TopoJSON](https://github.com/mbostock/topojson) is a utility that compresses GeoJSON.)_

 Danny figured out how to use ogr2ogr to clip a shapefile to a defined bounding box.
 This way, we only have shapes relevant to the map we're making, keeping filesize down.